DAIGroup/LSTM_action_recognition/README.md

 ## Downloads

-You have the option of downloading the scripts and the Toyota Smarthomes dataset from [their website](https://project.inria.fr/toyotasmarthome/).
+You have the option of downloading our scripts from this project, and the Toyota Smarthomes dataset from [their website](https://project.inria.fr/toyotasmarthome/).
+This way you will obtain the set of rotated skeletons.

-Alternativelt, you can get the pre-processed (rotated skeletons) from [this link](https://drive.google.com/file/d/1we1lrMJSmnZRzPmKYRcD-zyO8kZFfjw6/view?usp=sharing) to Google Drive.
+Alternatively, you can get the pre-processed (rotated skeletons) from [this link](https://drive.google.com/file/d/1we1lrMJSmnZRzPmKYRcD-zyO8kZFfjw6/view?usp=sharing) to Google Drive.
 This have been processed by the code in this project.
 If you use this data, or the code, please cite our paper (Climent-Pérez et al. 2021).

 **NOTE:** If the link is broken at some point in the future, please open an issue.